Trump Trade Gaining Momentum: ETFs in Focus

-Following President Joe Biden's lackluster debate performance, investors are increasingly wagering on a likely Republican return to power.
-This sentiment deepened when Donald Trump displayed bold resilience after surviving an assassination attempt at a Pennsylvania rally, drawing sympathy and support.
+Investors are increasingly wagering on a likely Republican return to power, particularly after the attempted assassination of Donald Trump at a Pennsylvania rally.

 Investors anticipated a change in fiscal and trade policies under Trump administration which may spur economic growth.
 The yield on 30-year bonds surpassed that of two-year equivalents for the first time since January, resulting in a steeper yield curve.
 Simultaneously, the dollar strengthened against most currencies, Bitcoin surged above $60,000, and S&P 500 futures for September rose by 0.4%.